lukwagoraymond/nuws-api-v1/README.md

 ### (2) Simply run the docker container on your local machine or server.

-- Make sure you have Docker installed.
+- Make sure you have Docker installed and all system-wide dependencies above have been installed.
 Follow the link on the official Docker site on how to install Docker on your UNIX distribution.

 - Once you've ascertained you do have docker on your machine, run the code below to create a MYSQL server container.